This easy recipe for Butternut Squash Fritters with Spiced Yogurt makes a unique and addictive appetizer or side dish for Thanksgiving.

 - Preheat the oven to 350 degrees F and line a sheet pan with parchment paper.

-- Toss butternut squash and onions with 1 tbsp olive oil, then spread out on to the sheet pan in an even layer.
+- Toss butternut squash and onions with 1 tablespoon olive oil, then spread out on to the sheet pan in an even layer.
 Bake for 15 minutes, or until just starting to soften.
 Let cool.

 - In a large bowl, combine the chick pea flour, corn starch, baking powder, salt and pepper, then mix to combine.
 Add the butternut squash and onions, the egg and ¼ cup water.
 Mix until it forms a tight batter and everything is thoroughly combined.